DEFRA/elm-land-management-plan-web/README.md

 ```
 # Forward local port to the Kubernetes deployment
-kubectl port-forward --namespace=ffc-demo deployment/ffc-demo-web 3000:3000
+kubectl port-forward --namespace=elm-apply deployment/elm-apply 3000:3000
 ```

-Once the port is forwarded or an ingress controller is installed, the service can be accessed and tested in the same way as described in the "Test the service" section above.

 #### Probes

-The service has both an Http readiness probe and an Http liveness probe configured to receive at the below end points.
+The service has HTTP readiness and liveness probes at the following end points.

 Readiness: `/healthy`
 Liveness: `/healthz`

 #### Basic Authentication

-When deployed with an NGINX Ingress Controller, the ingress may be protected with basic authentication by passing the `--auth` (or `-a`) flag to the [Helm install](./scripts/helm/install) script.
-This relies on `htpasswd`, which must be available on the host system, and will prompt for a username and password.
+When deployed with an NGINX Ingress Controller, the ingress may be protected with basic authentication by setting the `auth` value to a base64-encoded `htpasswd` output.

+For example:

 ```
+# Create credentials
+credentials=$(htpasswd -n "${username}" | base64)

-# Deploy to the current Helm context with basic auth enabled
+# Install or upgrade Helm chart with basic auth
-scripts/helm/install --auth
+helm upgrade --atomic --install --set auth=${credentials} elm-apply ./helm
 ```

 __How basic auth is configured__